 When you borrow federal student loans, you have six months (a loan's grace period) from the time you graduate or drop below half-time student status until you are required to start making payments (repayment).
-Nelnet is one of the federal student loan servicers who may process your payments and answer your questions on behalf of the Department of Education.
-(Note: Some types of loans, such as PLUS Loans, do not include a grace period.)
+Nelnet is one of the federal student loan servicers who may process your student loan payments and answer your questions on behalf of the U.S. Department of Education.
+Our years of experience in the student loan and financial industries have given us a wealth of knowledge that we want to share with you to help you be in the best possible financial position.